Sophie Evans (performer)

-Sophie Gwen Jenkins (née Evans) (born 13 February 1993) is a Welsh singer and actress, who played Glinda in the West End production of Wicked (2017), and Dorothy in the 2011 musical The Wizard of Oz.
+Sophie Gwen Jenkins (née Evans; born 13 February 1993) is a Welsh singer and actress from Tonypandy.
+She played Glinda in the West End production of Wicked (2017) and Dorothy in the 2011 musical The Wizard of Oz.

 As a child, Evans performed with the Mid-Rhondda Operatic Society.
 After several television appearances in her teens, she achieved wider notice as the runner-up on the 2010 BBC talent show Over the Rainbow.
 Evans made her West End debut in March 2011 as the alternate Dorothy in Andrew Lloyd Webber's production of The Wizard of Oz.
 From February to September 2012, she played Dorothy full-time.

-Early and personal life
+Early life

 Evans was born and raised in the Rhondda Valley.
 Her parents, David and Michelle Evans and her younger sister Beth, live in Tonypandy, where Evans attended Tonypandy Community College as a sixth-form student.

 She appeared in school plays and musicals, and featured in a Joshua Foundation Show at the Millennium Centre, Cardiff.
 Evans was also a member of the Mid-Rhondda Operatic Society from a young age to her early teens.
 She appeared on the 2008 series of ITV's The X Factor.
 Her other television appearances include The Big Performance (CBBC), The Big Talent Show (S4C) and a centenary documentary about the Tonypandy riots (BBC Wales).